-The ship reached the bay of Delagoa in very poor condition.
-She was put into the bay dismasted ans so leaky that it was difficult to keep her afloat.
-Anchor was cast in front of the ruins of the abandoned Dutch fort in the Bay of Delgoa, fort Lijdsaamheijd.
+The ship reached the Bay of Delagoa in very poor condition.
+She put into the bay dismasted and so leaky that it was difficult to keep her afloat.
+The anchor was cast in front of the ruins of the abandoned Dutch fort in the Bay of Delgoa, fort Lijdsaamheijd.

-On the 1st of July 1757 she was set on fire after company gave up on her due to the condition she was in.
+On 1 July 1757, she was set on fire after the company gave up on her due to the condition she was in.
 The crew remained on the location for two years before they were relieved by the ship Scholtenburg.
-Its cargo was transported to the cape and patria by the ships Hector and Scholtenburg.
+Its cargo was transported to the cape and Patria by the ships Hector and Scholtenburg.

 Archaeologically we have no information regarding the wreck of the Naarstigheid.
-We only learn from the sources that they set her on fire in the bay of Delagoa due to the poor condition she was in.
-No artifacts have been found.
+We only learn from the sources that they set her on fire in the Bay of Delagoa due to the poor condition she was in.
+No artefacts have been found.
+The only information about the wreck that we have is from the story written in 1761:

 Rampspoedige reize van het O.I. schip de Naarstigheid in de terugreize enz., waarvan de schepelingen zijn thuisgekomen den 13en Juni 1760 met 't schip Scholtenburg.

-This story was written by Jacob de Bucquoy, one of the people on board of the ship.
+This story was written by Jacob de Bucquoy, one of the people on board the ship.

 - Gegevens VOC-schip Naarstigheid.